deveshSingh06/Natural_Language_Processing/README.md

 ## Why convert text to a vector?
 - Converting a text to a vector helps us use the power of linear algebra.
 - Using linear algebra we can find out the distances between different vectors corresponding to different texts.
 - This could help us classify various groups of texts such as positive and negative texts.
-Or we find out the sentiment polarity of a document.
+Or we can find out the sentiment polarity of a document.

 > **Note:** 1.
 A text, which could be a word or a sentence, is known as a document in NLP.
         2. A collection of such documents is known as document corpus.